hdShang/arxiv-daily/docs/cs-RO/2025-10-16/papers/251014851v1-sadcher-scheduling-using-attention-based-dynamic-coalitions-of-heter.md

 ---
 layout: default
-title: SADCHER: Scheduling using Attention-based Dynamic Coalitions of Heterogeneous Robots in Real-Time
+title: "SADCHER: Scheduling using Attention-based Dynamic Coalitions of Heterogeneous Robots in Real-Time"
 ---

 # SADCHER: Scheduling using Attention-based Dynamic Coalitions of Heterogeneous Robots in Real-Time